p2991459/E-commerce-flask-web-app/README.md

 3. Install the requirements by creating new virtualenv

-4. Connect your databse and migrate the data using "flask db migrate -m "Initial migration.".
+4. Connect to the database and migrate the data using "flask db migrate -m "Initial migration.".

 5. Create .env and fill required values.